jxjo/PlanformCreator2/README.md

 Main features:

-* View an air foil and browse through the airfoils of its subdirectory
+* View an airfoil and browse through the airfoils of its subdirectory
 * View the curvature of the airfoil surface
 * Repanel and normalize the airfoil
 * Modify the geometry parameters thickness, camber, its high points, trailing edge gap